jadonk/bonescript/README.md

 Getting started
 ===============

-__Please note that octalbonescript does not work with Angstrom distribution.
-We recommend that you upgrade your beaglebone to Debian by following link given below__
+__Please note that Octalbonescript does not recommend Linux Angstrom.
+We strongly recommend that you upgrade your BeagleBone to Debian by following link given below__

 [http://beagleboard.org/getting-started#update](http://beagleboard.org/getting-started#update)

 Fork
 ----
 This is a fork of https://github.com/jadonk/bonescript.
-While almost all the APIs are same as original bonescript, we have changed many things under the hood.
+While almost all the APIs are same as original bonescript, we have changed many things under the hood leading to a much better, more functional and faster version of the original library.

 This fork is created to make bonescript more feature rich, faster, fix bugs and make it work in simulator mode under Mac OSX and Linux.